slaclab/pysmurf/README.config_file.md

 - `pA_per_phi0` - The conversion between units oh phi0 and pA.
 This is number depends on the resonator/mulitplexing chips installed.

 ## timing

+This defines which timing master to use.
+The available values are "ext_ref" and "backplane".

 ## Others